kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/07_Using_Packages_From_NPM.md

 #### Typed wrappers for the video player component

 The snippet above is cheating a little.
-The generic type for the props accepted by `reactPlayer` is set to `dynamic`.
+The generic type for the props accepted by `ReactPlayer` is set to `dynamic`.
 That means the compiler will just accept any code, at the risk of breaking things at runtime.

 A better alternative would be to create an `external interface`,